-Our students have been honoured for the 2016-17 year at the Celebration of Success FE Awards, featuring actor, comedian and social media star, Tolu Ogunmefun.
+Many West London College students have been honoured at the 2016/17 Celebration of Success Awards, featuring actor, comedian and social media star, Tolu Ogunmefun.

-A total of 65 students from each of our four colleges were honoured for their achievement, their work ethic and for overcoming adversity.
-Also recognised on the night were College apprenticeship employees Hillingdon Autistic Care & Support Limited and Bouygues UK for their stellar job in helping to provide bright futures for some of our apprentices.
+A total of 65 students from each of our colleges were honoured for their achievements, work ethic and for overcoming adversity.
+Also recognised on the night were apprenticeship employees Hillingdon Autistic Care & Support Limited and Bouygues UK for their stellar job in helping to provide bright futures for some of our apprentices.

-The College has had a highly successful year, returning to Ofsted Grade 2 in just 18 months and winning the TES FE Award for being the best user of technology.
-This night however, the spotlight was on honouring the students and their outstanding and inspirational success.
+As a college, we have had a highly successful year, returning to Ofsted ‘Good’ in just 18 months and winning the TES FE Award for Best Use of Technology.
+This night, however, the spotlight was on honouring the students and their outstanding and inspirational success.

 The highlight of the evening was the presentation of the awards for Student of the Year and Apprentice of the Year which were presented to Access to HE student Louise Fyfe-Taylor and plastering apprentice Lee Vowles.

-Lee is an excellent apprentice with a great attitude, keenness and work ethic on the jobsite.
-This year Lee became a father and despite having less study time than his peers still passed all of his exams first time and came into College to make up days lost.
+Lee is an excellent apprentice with a great attitude, keenness and work ethic.
+This year Lee became a father and despite having less study time than his peers still passed all of his exams the first time and came into college in his own time to complete work.
 He started out his apprenticeship as a somewhat shy character, but has grabbed the opportunity with both hands and developed into a confident, talented and inspiring young man.